tomeshnet/tomesh.net/_posts/2017-11-29-utdta-talk.md

 Join us and the UofT Decentralized Tech Association (UTDTA) for a talk on decentralized tech and mesh networks!

-Topics:
+Guests:

-- Professor Peter Marbach: TBA
+- Professor Peter Marbach
-- tomesh: Building a wireless mesh network
+- tomesh

 This event will be hosted by the UTDTA at {{page.startTime | date:"%-I:%M %P "}} in Room BA1180, [40 St. George Street]({{ page.locationLink }}).